jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-4.md

-+++
+---
+heading: "Section 4"
+title: "Breaches of Moral Rules"
+linkTitle: Section 4
-title=  "Breaches of Moral Rules" heading=  "Section 4" description=  "there were three kinds of breaches of moral duty which came before the confessor's tribunal" date=  2015-10-20 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-7/section-3/chapter-3" linkbtext=  "Chapter 3" linkf=  "/research/smith/theory-moral-sentiments" linkftext=  "TMS"
+description: "There were three kinds of breaches of moral duty which came before the confessor's tribunal"
-+++
+image: /covers/tms.jpg
+date: 2022-04-24
+---

 19 Therefore, there were three kinds of breaches of moral duty which came before the confessor's tribunal, and fell under the casuists' awareness.